mayankwalia/System-Commands/Week2.md

   - The `H` flag in bash means the history is being recorded
 * Brace expansion option `B`
   - if you type `echo {a..z}` character in the ASCII sequence will be expanded.
-  - In combination `echo {a..d}{a..d}` will display all possible combinations of the 2 alphabets.
+  - In combination `echo {a..z}{a..z}` will display all possible combinations of the 2 alphabets.
-  - `*` exapnds to all the files in the current directory
+  - `*` expands to all the files in the current directory
   - `echo D*` lists all the files begining with D.
   - Examples :
     - `mkdir {1..12}{A..E}` or `rmdir {1..12}{A..E}` or `touch {1..12}{A..E}/{1..40}`